 During the event

-Adoption decisions are typically made starting at approximately 12pm; however, high volumes of adopters or dogs may delay this.
+- Adoption decisions are made as soon as possible; however, high volumes of adopters or dogs may delay this.

-If chosen as the adopter for a particular dog, you’ll be asked to come back to the adoption event to complete the adoption paperwork.
+- If chosen as the adopter for a particular dog, you’ll be asked to complete the adoption paperwork.

 The Home-Based Meet & Greet

 - This is an optional step; it is preferred by many of our foster homes to deliver the dog to its forever home.

 - Adoption events can be quite chaotic!
 We want to ensure all your questions are answered and you have time with your dog in a home environment.

 - This is scheduled at the time of the adoption, based on your schedule & the schedule of a volunteer.

 Preparing for Your Newly Adopted Dog to Come Home